-Hosea Ballou (1771-1852), was the founder of the Universalist religious denomination in the USA.
+Hosea Ballou (1771-1852), shown in the photo above, was the founder of the Universalist religious denomination in the USA.
 Amos Peck Seaman was introduced to this faith while living in Boston.
-The church’s official name is the “King Seaman Universalist Church”.
+The church's official name is the ‘King Seaman Universalist Church”.
 Services were held in the church up until 1985.
-There is no active congregation today, but an annual service is held each year in the month of July.
+There is no active congregation today but an annual service is held each year in the month of July.